herval/kb/README.md

 ## Commands

 ### `kb init`
-Creates the default folder structure and an empty `project.yaml` on the current folder.
+Creates the default folder structure and a `project.yaml` config file on the current folder or the folder specified by the `--root-path` param.

 Arguments:
   `--language` - specify which languages the project contain.
 This will create a separate source folder per language specified.
 Supported values: java, kotlin